JaydonLaboy/DS422-Geocomputation/data/data/ndvi_practical_applications.md

 ## 4. Bringing Data into R

 **What R packages can help you work with spatial data?**
-*Write your thoughts here:*  sf, terra, stars
+*Write your thoughts here:*  sf, terra, MODISTools, tidyverse, future.apply, here

 ---